 Honestly, complex answers are NOT sexy or easy to digest especially by a populace (including myself) which has suffered through an education system which has been under continuous assault over the last 50 years.
 Because of this, many politicians give easy to digest answers to get rid of people such as their constituents, activists, or reporters because they want to give a feel good answer, a quotable, or a simple sound bite which will appease the questioner, make them look good, or which will also hopefully keep the questioner from researching the issue and to truly attempt to hold the politician accountable on that issue and all other issues.
 The politician is looking to make the questioner feel good so that they will not think.
 An unthinking constituent is one that is easy to manipulate and to make money off of.

+II.
 To Fix One Issue We Must Fix All of The Issues

-The Interdependence of ALL Things
+A. The Interdependence of ALL Things

 One way to start thinking about the interdependence of all things and all issues is through the following two concepts:

 Really, please take the time to at least read through my below post and watch the videos from it before you read my recommended books or read through my policies: